AlexPoltak/vrs_cvicenie_3/README.md

 <p>

 ### Is frame class which projects cloud points into one coordination plane.
 Specifically to the plane XY(aerial).</br>
-This class also takes care of the interaction during measurement or selection cutting line in this frame.
+This class also takes care of the interaction during measurement(in this frame) or selection cutting line(emits to each projection frame except ZX-side way).

 #### Getting Started
 1. When you want to use this view somewhere, first of all you have to add frame with class QCloudAerialView to .ui file.